 The chase has many faces, upland, downland, woodland and open fields; windswept open pastures and sheltered valleys.
 Despite years of transition by nature, here you can still find the nooks, crannies and wide open spaces moulded by history, agriculture and the landscapes that have inspired writers such as Hardy.

 I have read many of Hardy’s novels and have always been intrigued by his descriptions of the Dorset landscape, agriculture and of the country folk in his stories and settings.
 This may of course be due in some way to a link with my own childhood.
 I remember my great grandfather and great grandmother from the village of Durweston near Blandford Forum, where I spent many childhood summers harvesting on the hill, appearing like characters from a Hardy novel.
 Their names were Silas and Jane and Silas in particular was a strong man with whiskery sideburns but a gentle nature who all horses and sheep seemed to understand and obey.
 My grandfather also had a wonderful way with working horses and his brother was also a shepherd on the hills above Durweston.
 The characters I remember from those glorious ‘horse and cart’ summer days were certainly Hardy characters and later when reading his novels their faces would come back to me time and again.

 Thomas Hardy is perhaps the greatest writer of rural life and landscape and as we celebrate his 175th year it is no wonder that his words and indeed the landscape he has reflected should have stood such a test of time.
 As a photographer in the modern digital age I can’t help but wonder where my work might be in 175 years

-PLEASE NOTE: The original book is now out of print but Amberley Publications are now preparing a revised edition to be available early 2023
+PLEASE NOTE: The original book is now out of print but Amberley Publications are now preparing a revised edition to be available on 15th March 2023

 Roger Lane, June 2015